-If you are still at a crossroads about which career to pursue, it only takes a few months to pursue a course in this industry or you could spend a few years on qualifying as a registered nurse.
-However, before you decide on any career path to take, be sure to do your due diligence and find out which similar jobs you might want to consider.
+If you are still at a crossroads about which career to pursue, the ever-growing healthcare industry is a good option to consider.
+However, before you decide on any career path to take, be sure to do your due diligence and find out which jobs you might want to consider.

-In this guide, we have put together some of the best nursing-related jobs that you might like to consider.
-We will also look at the pay rates, eligibility, and any other information you might find helpful to pursue your career.
-Without wasting much of your time, here are some of the best nursing-related jobs.
+In this guide, we have put together some of the best nursing-related jobs.
+We will look at the pay rates, eligibility, and other information you might find helpful to pursue your career in this industry.
+Read on to find more in detail.

 Also known as health technicians, these specialists mainly handle a wide range of tasks within the medical field.
-The tasks range range from writing medical histories to conducting diagnostic tests to so much more.
-Health technicians usually work in private doctor’s offices, hospitals, emergency rooms, nursing homes, veterinary clinics, and other settings.
+The tasks range from writing medical histories to conducting diagnostic tests and much more.
+Health technicians usually work in private doctors’ offices, hospitals, emergency rooms, nursing homes, veterinary clinics, and other settings.

 If you are still at an entry-level within healthcare, this might be the best starting place.
-To qualify, you have to pursue at least a certificate in health technology, and you will also have to get some on-the-job training.
+To qualify, you have to pursue at least a certificate course in health technology.
+You will also have to get some on-the-job training.
 The expected salary ranges between $44,480 per year and $21.39 per hour.

 Home Health Aide

-If this is the career path you want to take, you will be helping patients who are stuck at home due to illnesses, disabilities, or injuries.
-All you have to do is keep your patients clean, ensure they are well fed, given medication, and help them do activities they cannot do for themselves.
+If this is the career path you want to take, you will be helping patients who are homebound due to illnesses, disabilities, or injuries.
+Your role will require you to keep your patients clean, ensure they are well fed, given medication on time, and helped with doing activities they cannot do independently.

-You can either choose to work with one patient or move from one to another.
+You can either choose to work with one patient or more.
 To qualify, you need to have a certificate in nursing assistance.
-You will be paid up to $22,050 per year or $10.60 per hour.
+You can be paid up to $22,050 per year or $10.60 per hour.

 Certified Medical Assistant

-If healthcare has always been your dream career, you may want to think beyond nurses and doctors.
-There are hundreds of professions you can have other than nursing; this was just the tip of the iceberg.
+If healthcare has always been your dream industry to have a career in, you may want to think beyond nurses and doctors roles.
+There are hundreds of professions you can explore other than nursing; this is just the tip of the iceberg.
 Hopefully, this guide has geared you up to pursue your dream job.
 We wish you the best of luck!